berianjames/pyBAST/README.rst

     from pyBA import bivarg
     # ... more basic example code here

+It provides:

+* Classes for respresenting astronomical objects and astrometric mappings as probability distributions

+* Maximum likelihood and multivariate normal likelihood approximation routines.

+* MCMC likelihood computation (using emcee)

 It aspires to (but does not yet) provide:

-* MCMC likelihood computation (using either emcee or pymc)

 * A full gaussian process astrometic analysis
   (perhaps using scikits.learn)